|

 The Utah Native Plant Society is dedicated to the appreciation, preservation, conservation and responsible use of the native plant and plant communities found in the state of Utah and the Intermountain West.
 Our goal is to foster public recognition of the spectacularly diverse flora of the state--a natural treasure to be valued, respected and protected.

-In 2008, we celebrated our 30th year.
-See the Special 30th Anniversary Issue of the Sego Lily newsletter.
+In 2018, we celebrated our 40th year.
+See the 40th Anniversary Issue of the Sego Lily newsletter.

 |